cloudfoundry/docs-deploying-cf/ec2/deploy_aws_cf.html.md

     bosh releases
     </pre>

-<p class="note"><strong>Note</strong>: If you get a blobstore error that indicates that the device has no space left, your machine ran out of space in the <code>/tmp</code> directory.
+<p class="note"><strong>Note</strong>: If you receive a blobstore error indicating that indicates that the device has no space left, your machine ran out of space in the <code>/tmp</code> directory.
 To fix this, find a larger local partition and execute the following commands to point <code>/tmp</code> to a larger device:</p>

 <pre class="terminal">
 sudo su -